oroinc/orocommerce/src/Oro/Bundle/ActionBundle/Resources/doc/configuration-reference.md

     *maximizedHeightDecreaseBy*, *width*, etc.
 * **confirmation**
     *string*
-    You can show confirmation message before action starts execution.
+    You can show confirmation message before start action`s execution.
 Translate constant should be available for JS - placed in jsmessages.*.yml

 Example